Stevv63/EasyMissions/README.md

 You can list rewards and even inherit them using the `[REWARDS!]` in your mission config's rewards

-Now there are some options and things that just cannot be defaulted to, such as the type or the targets, the item model, its completed variant.
+Now there are some options and things that just cannot be defaulted to, such as the type or the targets.

 ### API
 ---